Michelle Royce is an internationally published author of books for adults and children.

 In 2014 Working Title Press published Ellie's first picture book "Lucas and Jack" inspired by her work with older people and their stories.
 Award winning illustrator Andrew Mc Lean made Lucas and Jack even more special with his beautiful artwork.

-In April 2020 a new picture book project is due to appear with POW!Kids books in New York USA - the story of a very unique hero/ine who brings two communities together through diversity, bravery and unconditional love.
+In April 2020 a new picture book Auntie Uncle :Drag Queen Hero" was released with POW!Kids books in New York USA - the story of a very unique hero who brings two communities together through diversity, bravery and unconditional love.

-Later in 2020 , a picture book about families, change, diversity and love will be published by Ford St Publishing, again illustrated by Andrew McLean.
+In 2021 , another gorgeous picture book about families, change, diversity and love will be published by Ford St Publishing, again illustrated by Andrew McLean.

 Michelle lives in Northern NSW with Pink Floyd, a second- hand cat, a dog called Yogi Bear, her husband and as much pistachio gelato as she can smuggle into the house.
 She loves visiting her grown up daughters in Melbourne and Sydney respectively (and not just for the gelato.)